rphlo/karttapullautin/README.md

 Due to its performance and accuracy, with its powerful features and fast results, Rusty-Pullauta is the must-have tool to automatically generate orienteering maps from LiDAR data.

-***Note: The original perl script has not been yet completly ported to rust, the shape files drawing step is still executed with the a portion of perl script***
+***Note: The original perl script has not been yet completly ported to rust, the shape files drawing step is still executed with a portion of perl script***

 ## Usage
 You can download and extract the latest binary of rust-pullauta for your platform from the latest releases.